apache/kylin/website/_docs/install/hadoop_evn.md

 ### Start Hadoop

-Please make sure Hive, HDFS and HBase are available on our CLI machine.
+Please make sure Hive, HDFS and HBase are available on your CLI machine.
 If you don't know how, here's a simple tutorial for hortonworks sanbox:

 Use ambari helps to launch hadoop: